FotihK/VCWidget/README.md

 *designed for Tarik "tarik" Celik*

-Using BS4, PIL, TKinter, and the requests libraries in Python, this widget will scrape current match data from the desired bracket at VLR.gg and display it in a compact format.
+Using BS4, Pillow, TKinter, and the requests libraries in Python, this widget will scrape current match data from the desired bracket at VLR.gg and display it in a compact format.

 # Configuration
 The widget can take a few parameters using a separate `config.txt` file.